How to Write A Compelling Creative Brief (with Examples & Free Templates)

 3. Purpose of Communication

 A successful campaign needs a clear and distinct purpose.
-This purpose should ideally be trackable and measurable.
-It should also be tied to the key challenge you described above.
+This purpose should ideally be trackable and measurable and tied to the key challenge you described above.

 Use this section to describe the action you want to inspire in your customers.